Placement-Field Based Learning

 How many hours is placement off-campus each week?

-Depending on the start date, students should expect to attend placement for four to 8 hours each week (e.g. half-day once a week up to one day a week (eight-hour shift)).
+Depending on the start date, students should expect to attend placement for up to 8 hours each week (e.g. half-day twice a week or one full day a week).

 Are placements guaranteed?